chrigraf/AdaptiveQLearning/README.md

 \[4\]: Zhao Song, Wen Sun. *Efficient Model-free Reinforcement Learning in Metric Spaces.* Available [here](https://arxiv.org/abs/1905.00475).

 \[5\]: Mohammad Gheshlaghi Azar, Ian Osband, and Remi Munos. *Minimax Regret Bounds for Reinforcement Learning.* Available [here](https://arxiv.org/abs/1703.05449).

+## Contributing

+If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at `srs429 at cornell dot edu` or open an issue on this GitHub repository.

+All contributions welcome!
+All content in this repository is licensed under the MIT license.